•

 Chairman - Ian Elliott

-CITS, is a not for profit industry think tank, with its primary aim dedicated to reducing crime within the Agricultural and Construction industries.
-As such we engage and form partnerships with the Home Office, the Police, manufacturers, insurers and security businesses to design out crime.
+CITS, is a voluntary ‘not for profit’ industry group, whose primary aim is to create strategic partnerships to reduce crime.
+As such our members engage with the Home Office, the Police, manufacturers, insurers and security businesses to design out crime.

 So please look around the site, use what reference materials may be of use and utilise them.
 Moreover become involved, and join our partnerships!
 If you like what you see become a member!